-The most westerly harbour on the Isle of Wight, picturesque Yarmouth Harbour is the ‘Gateway to West Wight and an Area of Outstanding Natural Beauty.
+The most westerly harbour on the Isle of Wight, picturesque Yarmouth Harbour acts as a gateway to West Wight and an Area of Outstanding Natural Beauty.
 The Wightlink vehicle ferry service from Lymington to Yarmouth brings thousands of visitors to the Island every year.
-Yarmouth Harbour is the destination of choice for many boaters who travel from far and wide, many from elsewhere in the Solent, but also from the West Country, Ireland, the Channel Islands, France, Belgium, Holland, Germany, and Scandinavia.
+Yarmouth Harbour is a key destination for many seafarers travelling from elsewhere in the Solent, but also from the South Coast and West Country, Ireland, the Channel Islands, France, Belgium, Holland, Germany, Scandinavia and more.

-Its close proximity to the Needles and the English Channel makes it ideal for those entering or leaving the Solent.
+Yarmouth Harbour’s proximity to The Needles and the English Channel makes it ideal for those entering or leaving the Solent.

 When approaching from the east, leave East Fairway buoy to port, turn onto a bearing of 187° and follow the leading marks.
 When approaching from the west, leave the Poole Belle buoy to starboard, turn onto a bearing of 187° and again, follow the leading marks.
 These are exhibited as two white diamonds with a black horizontal stripe by day or two green lights at night.

-Vessels approaching the harbour should call Yarmouth Harbour on VHF Ch.68 to request a berth or refuel.
-The fuel berth is easily accessible being near to the entrance and we offer competitively priced petrol and diesel.
-The fuel berth is open form 0700 hrs until 1900 hrs GMT and 24 hours BST.
+Vessels approaching the harbour should call Yarmouth Harbour on VHF Ch68 to request a berth or refuel.
+The fuel berth is easily accessible near to the harbour entrance and offers competitively priced petrol and diesel.
+The fuel berth is open from 0700 hrs until 1900 hrs GMT, and 24 hours BST.

-Once here why not visit “Cockpit Essentials”, Yarmouth Harbour’s very own visitor refreshment lounge, where you can enjoy freshly ground coffee and purchase other drinks, ice, and snacks.
-Free Wi-Fi is provided and you can also charge your phones and devices while watching the news and weather on our new screens.
-We also have ice, toiletries, and other ‘essentials’ as well as various Isle of Wight guides, maps and souvenirs.
+Once moored up, why not visit ‘Cockpit Essentials’, Yarmouth Harbour’s very own visitor refreshment lounge, where you can enjoy freshly ground coffee and purchase other drinks, ice, and snacks.
+Free Wi-Fi is provided, and you can also charge your phones and devices while watching the news and weather on the screens.
+Toiletries and other essentials are also available, plus Isle of Wight guides, maps and souvenirs.
 Other facilities include new showers and toilets for wheelchair users, an upgraded launderette facility, waste and recycling disposal, and gas sales.

-There are several slipways that the public may use in Yarmouth.
-The largest slipway is on the corner between the South Quay and the Town Quay; accessed via the Wightlink marshalling area.
+There are several slipways for public use in Yarmouth.
+The largest slipway is on the corner between the South Quay and Town Quay, and accessed via the Wightlink marshalling area.

 Please note, information in this publication is to be used as a guide only and not for navigation.